deankoch/wxArchive/docker/readme.md

 ### INTRODUCTION

 This uses the wxArchive R package to download GRIB files for weather forecasts and convert them to NetCDF.
-It is currently set up to download RAP data from the past week but it can be configured to go as far back as 2005.
+It is currently set up to download RAP/RUC data as far back as 2005, as well as current GFS forecasts up to 5 days ahead.
+These are stitched together and gap-filled to produce a complete time series.

 All output files are written to the directory /home/wxarchive/data in the container.
-To make this persistent you will need to map a local volume to this location.
-In the examples below I map the empty directory G:/test/ on my local machine to /home/wxarchive/data with the -v argument.
+To make this persistent you will need to map a local volume (some empty directory) to this location.
+In the examples below I map the directory G:/ on my local machine using the -v argument.

-The image contains a default area of interest polygon (the Yellowstone area).
-Change this by putting a file named "aoi.geojson" in the directory mapped above (eg in G:/test/aoi.geojson).
+The docker image contains a default area of interest polygon (the Yellowstone area).
+Change this by putting a file named "aoi.geojson" in the directory mapped above (eg in G:/aoi.geojson).

+### SET-UP

+To build the image you will need "dockerfile", "aoi.geojson", and "Rscript/run_wx.R" in your dockerfile directory (the same as they are laid out on github).
+Then, from this directory call

+docker build . --no-cache -t deankoch/wxarchive

+The --no-cache argument causes the latest version of the `wxArchive` R package to be downloaded from github if you are building the image repeatedly.

 ### OPERATIONS

-Set the "WX_OPERATION" environmental variable to select a task:
+To run a task in the container, set the WX_OPERATION environmental variable in your docker run call by appending "-e WX_OPERATION=<name>", where <name> is one of:

 * "list"           : (the default) lists all available times in the archive at fine resolution
 * "update_all"     : runs the five steps below in sequence